mitsuba-renderer/enoki/docs/basics.rst

     // Prints: "[Hello you,  How are you]" std::cout << x + "you" << std::endl;

-The real use case of Enoki arrays, however, involves packed arrays of integer or floating point values, for which arithmetic operations can often be reduced to fast vectorized instructions provided by current processor architectures.
+The real use case of Enoki arrays, however, involves arrays of integer or floating point values, for which arithmetic operations can often be reduced to fast vectorized instructions provided by current processor architectures.

-The library ships with a large number of partial template overloads that become active when the ``Type`` and ``Size`` parameters supplied to the ``enoki::Array<Type, Size>`` template correspond to combinations that are natively supported by the targeted hardware.
+The library ships with partial template overloads that become active when the ``Type`` and ``Size`` parameters supplied to the ``enoki::Array<Type, Size>`` template correspond to combinations that are natively supported by the targeted hardware.
 For instance, the template overloads for single precision arrays look as follows:

 .. figure:: basics-02.svg
     :width: 500px